|Salary:||£36,386 to £42,155 per annum pro rata. Grade 7|

 |Closes:||13th February 2023|

 Vacancy terms: Full-time fixed term contract for three years

 Hours per week: 37.5

 About the role

-Informal enquiries are welcomed, and should be directed to Bev Robinson at firstname.lastname@example.org.
+Informal enquiries are welcome and should be made to Professor Gavin Murphy on email@example.com and Hardeep Ajula on firstname.lastname@example.org.

 The University of Leicester has been changing the world, and changing people’s lives, for 100 years.
 When you join us, you’ll become part of a community of Citizens of Change, which includes not only our staff and our current students but also thousands of Leicester graduates around the world.

 As a diverse and forward-thinking employer, we embed the principles of equality, diversity and inclusion into everything we do.
 That includes not just our core missions of teaching and research, but also our support for staff, students and our local community.

 We’re committed to the wellbeing of all our staff and to the sustainability of our environment, on our campus and beyond.
 We offer a competitive salary package, excellent pension scheme and a generous annual leave allowance, along with opportunities to develop your career in a supportive and collaborative environment.